create3000/x_ite/docs/_posts/custom-shaders.md

 ## Built-in Constants

 Some built-in variables are enumerated and have special values and meanings.
 The following table list all of them and their corresponding values.

-Note: as of version 1.27 these constant are built-in.
+>**Note:** As of version 1.27 these constant are built-in.
+{: .prompt-tip }

 <table>
    <thead>